Frequently Asked questions

 Since we are just above McLeod Ganj, home to the Dalai Lama and the heart of Tibetan culture.
 There’s a natural sense of discipline here that really supports the work we do on the mat.

 The mountain air is a huge advantage, which makes it much easier to keep your breath steady and your mind sharp.
 The studio is also just a short walk from Tushita and the Vipassana centre (Dhamma Shikara).
 Being this close to these spaces means your yoga practice naturally fits into a much larger community of people doing serious internal work.
+We have a blog about why to practice in the Himalayas and Dharamkot.

 What distinguishes “Iyengar yoga" from other disciplines?